cdev-framework/cdev-website/content/docs/resources/functions.md

 # Serverless Functions
 {{<header_divider>}}

 At the heart of Cdev is the `Serverless Function`.
-This is the most powerful resource available through the framework because it is where you have to freedom to create what you want.
-We have made many optimizations to create the best experience for creating and maintaining `Serverless Functions`.
+This is the most powerful resource available through the framework because it is where you have the freedom to create and deploy custom code.
+We have made many optimizations to improve the experience for creating and maintaining `Serverless Functions`.

+{{<tool_tip key="tip" summary="Basic Function">}}
-For a more in depth discussion about the capabilities and limits of `Serverless Functions` checkout our [architecture documentation](/docs/firstprinciples).
+For a more in depth discussion about the optimizations of `Serverless Functions` checkout our [optimization documentation](/docs/firstprinciples/serverless_optimizations/).
+{{</tool_tip>}}

 {{<break 1>}}